 Savor each bite, and let us know how you like our paleo banana bread by leaving a comment below.
 Also, take a picture and tag it on Instagram @realsimplegood so we can check it out and enjoy it with you!

-Preheat your oven to 350 degrees fahrenheit, and line a bread pan with parchment paper.
-(Note: We used a glass bread pan).
+- Preheat your oven to 350° fFahrenheit and line a bread pan with parchment paper.

-In a large mixing bowl, whisk your eggs.
+- In a large mixing bowl, whisk eggs.

-Add your nut or coconut milk and maple syrup to the bowl and whisk until everything is smooth.
+- Add coconut milk and maple syrup to the bowl and whisk until everything is smooth.

-Bake at 350 degrees for 30-35 minutes.
-Your home will be fragrant, the top of the loaf will start to brown and it will split a little too.
+- Bake for 30-35 minutes, the top of the loaf will start to brown and it will split a little too.

-Remove your Paleo Banana Bread from the oven, and let it cool for a few minutes.
+- Remove from the oven and let it cool for a few minutes.

-Slice and serve.
-We love it with a little butter on top!
+- Slice and serve.
 You can store your bread in an airtight container on the counter or in the fridge for about 5-7 days.